Dec 17, 2020

 ‘Public art is propaganda, frankly’: Hank Willis Thomas discusses gun violence and the urgent need for alternative memorials

 Freedom Dreaming.
 By Rujeko Hockley

-The Fifth Annual Lea K. Green Artist Talk is made possible by the Lea K. Green Memorial Endowment Fund, established by Lea’s family and friends.
+The annual Lea K. Green Artist Talk is made possible by the Lea K. Green Memorial Fund, established by Lea’s family and friends.